Jayson Patino

 Jayson Patino (born July 30, 1983) is an American Brazilian Jiu Jitsu practitioner who holds a black belt under Ricardo Liborio of American Top Team.
 He is known for his competitive achievements in FILA Pankration Submission, ADCC, IBJJF, and other grappling tournaments.
 He is also owner of American Top Team East Orlando.

 Background

 Jayson Patino is a professional martial arts instructor, mixed martial arts fighter, world class grappler, nutrition and strength & conditioning specialist.
-Patino started training martial arts at age 4.
+Patino started training in martial arts at age 4.
 Patino has fought in the World Extreme Fighting Championships, Cage Warriors, and Combat fighting Championship just to name a few.
 Patino is a black belt in Brazilian Jiu Jitsu under Ricardo Liborio, a member of the US Grappling World Team, FILA Pankration Submission World Champion, and a restricted Black belt in Taekwondo.
 Patino won the lightweight Pro Division at the 2009 Abu Dhabi Combat Club North American Trials and was one of 16 grapplers worldwide to compete at the ADCC World Championships in Barcelona, Spain.
 Patino wrestled at the University of Central Florida where he was a 2x All American and earned a degree in Social Science Education.